BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 <p>
     What's in Leverett, Massachusetts?
-    The New England Peace Pagoda, a Buddhist shrine.
+    The New England Peace Pagoda, a shrine.
 </p>

 <p>